kamilczerw/revolut-devops-test/README.md

 <!-- markdownlint-enable MD013 -->

 This should not produce any output.
-You can check the response status code by adding `-v`  flag to the curl command.
+You can check the response status code by adding `-v`  flag to the `curl` command.

-We can also try to call the `GET` endpoint to see if the previous request was stored the data correctly:
+We can also send the `GET` request to see if the previous request set the user birthday correctly:

 ```bash
 curl "http://[::1]:4200/hello/foo"